Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

 We used the same 100 test datasets that were prepared for the comparison experiment.
 The degree of grasp-type heterogeneity, $h$, was defined for each test dataset by the following equation:

-where $N$, $a_{i}$, and $std$ represent the number of object classes, vector of varied affordance of an object (i.e., each column in Fig.~\ref{fig:fig3} (b)), and an operation to calculate the standard deviation of non-zero values of a vector, respectively.
+where $N$, $a_{i}$, and $std$ represent the number of object classes, vector of varied affordance of an object (i.e., each column in Fig.~\ref{fig:fig3} (b)), and an operation to calculate the standard deviation of the non-zero values of a vector, respectively.

 The sub-datasets were tested with the proposed pipeline using varied affordance and uniform affordance.
 The same CNN as in the comparison experiments was used.
-Fig.~\ref{fig:fig8} shows the performance difference of the pipelines plotted against the grasp-type heterogeneity.
-As hypothesized, the improvement when using varied affordance increased as the grasp-type heterogeneity increased.
-This indicates that the enhancing effect is more pronounced when the degree of grasp-type heterogeneity is higher.
+Fig.~\ref{fig:fig8} shows the difference in performance between the two affordance types plotted against the grasp-type heterogeneity.
+As hypothesized, the difference increased with the increasing grasp-type heterogeneity.
+This result indicates that the enhancing effect of the varied affordance is more pronounced when the degree of grasp-type heterogeneity is higher.